-The role of Nonsteroidal anti-inflammatory drugs (NSAIDs) in the management of SARS-CoV2 has been discussed widely.
-Recent anecdotal reports and subsequent warnings from health officials have suggested against the use of NSAIDs in the care of patients with COVID-19; however, neither FDA, European Medicines Agency, or the World Health Organization have identified evidence linking NSAIDS to COVID-related clinical deterioration.
-Human coronaviruses, including SARS CoV-2, use ACE2 to bind to human targets and gain entry into target cells [124].
-It has been theorized that NSAIDs, due to upregulation in ACE2 in human target cells, may lead to a more severe course of COVID-19 in those taking NSAIDs.
-While no causal evidence of adverse outcomes with NSAIDs in the management of COVID-19 have been published, there are well known risks of non-steroidal anti-inflammatory agents including cardiovascular, gastrointestinal and renal adverse events [125, 126].
-In the setting of bacterial pneumonia, NSAIDs may impair recruitment of polymorphonuclear cells, resulting in a delayed inflammatory response and resolution of infection, however a causal relationship has not been established [127, 128].
-RCTs are needed to better understand the safety of NSAIDS in the management of patients with COVID-19.
-One RCT is currently underway to evaluate the role of naproxen in those critically ill with COVID-19 [129].
+The role of nonsteroidal anti-inflammatory drugs (NSAIDs) in the management of SARS-CoV-2 was debated widely in the first few months of the COVID-19 pandemic.
+The discussion was prompted by warnings from European health officials regarding the possibility of increased risk of infection or severity of disease in those taking NSAIDS.
+These concerns were based on early unconfirmed reports in four patients and supported by theoretical mechanistic concerns about the role NSAIDs play in SARS-CoV-2 pathogenesis.
+Human coronaviruses, including SARS-CoV-2, use ACE2 to bind to human targets and gain entry into target cells [138].
+It has been theorized that NSAIDs, due to upregulation in ACE2 in human target cells, may lead to an increased risk of infection or a more severe course of COVID-19 in those taking NSAIDs.
+In addition, there are well known risks of non-steroidal anti-inflammatory agents including cardiovascular, gastrointestinal and renal adverse events [139, 140].
+In the setting of bacterial pneumonia, NSAIDs may impair recruitment of polymorphonuclear cells, resulting in a delayed inflammatory response and resolution of infection, however a causal relationship has not been established [141, 142].